microsoft/PlanetaryComputerDataCatalog/docs/concepts/data-catalog.md

 ### Access patterns

+Most of our datasets are
-During our Preview, we are focused on making our largest datasets indexed and searchable using the open [STAC specification](https://stacspec.org/).
+indexed and searchable using the open [STAC specification](https://stacspec.org/).
 These search and access API endpoints lower the barrier to finding specific data you need over large spatial and temporal extents.
 The data itself is